EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 AT Internet and Smart AdServer can connect to your Boursorama Banque account

 The integration of AT Internet trackers is not directly visible in the requests sent from your computer.
-We observe requests to c0011.boursorama.com but you have to dig deeper to realize that this subdomain is not managed by Boursorama, it has been delegate by Boursorama at AT Internet.
-How ?
-By registering a CNAME (an alias) pointing to a domain managed by AT Internet.
-You can check the CNAME record at this site for example:
+You can see requests to c0011.boursorama.com, but you have to dig deeper to realize that this subdomain is not managed by Boursorama: it has been delegated by Boursorama to AT Internet.
+How?
+Through a CNAME record (an alias) pointing to a domain managed by AT Internet.
+You can check the CNAME record on this site, for example:

-And then verify the domain owner at-o.net on this site :
+And then check the owner of the at-o.net domain on this site:

-AT Internet is therefore hidden at Boursorama: a Boursorama subdomain which does not attract attention (c0011.boursorama.com), but which points to an obscure domain (at-o.net).
+AT Internet therefore conceals itself within Boursorama: a Boursorama subdomain that does not attract attention (c0011.boursorama.com), but that points to an obscure domain (at-o.net).
 AT Internet then hides behind AWS domains on the WHOIS registry (only the CNAME record allows you to go back to the source):

-This hidden presence of AT Internet (formerly Xiti) on Boursorama Banque had already been noticed by the excellent Aeris in November 2019 (Boursorama has therefore still not reacted):
+This hidden presence of AT Internet (formerly Xiti) on Boursorama Banque had already been spotted by the excellent Aeris in November 2019 (so Boursorama still had not done anything about it):

 Why does AT Internet offer this option and why is it adopted by Boursorama?
-If we read AT Internet documentation on the “custom domain” (CNAME), the goal is simple: bypass browser and adblocker protections:
+If you read AT Internet's documentation on the “custom domain” (CNAME), the goal is simple: to bypass browser and adblocker protections:

 To guarantee data collection under the best conditions, we offer the sending of hits to our servers with a CNAME from one of your subdomains.
 By using a custom domain, you keep your hits, and by keeping your SLAs, you can even benefit from the best cookie configuration (ITP).

-By "you keep your hits", it must be understood that the adblockers will not necessarily be up to date and will probably not block the requests (no luck for Boursorama, uBlock Origin blocks well c0011.boursorama.com).
+By "you keep your hits", read: adblockers will not necessarily be up to date and will probably not block the requests (no luck for Boursorama, uBlock Origin does block c0011.boursorama.com).

-By "you can even benefit from the best cookie configuration (ITP)", you should understand that AT Internet cookies are associated with the domain of the site (1st party), they are not blocked by browser mechanisms to protect your privacy such as Safari Intelligent Tracking Prevention (ITP).
-AT Internet returns to this characteristic in its article:
+By "you can even benefit from the best cookie configuration (ITP)", you should understand that, because AT Internet cookies are associated with the site's domain (1st party), they are not blocked by browser mechanisms designed to protect your privacy, such as Safari Intelligent Tracking Prevention (ITP).
+AT Internet comes back to this point in its article:

 Browsers like Safari now require cookies to be first-party (deposited from the current domain), server-side (deposited by a server, not by JavaScript) and secure (https).
 To meet these expectations, we provide a configuration that avoids potential restrictions or blocks impacting your analytics.

 AT Internet does not mention the security risks associated with the use of CNAME.
-And yet, as we have already seen in the case of Criteo and as Aeris explained before, they are big.
-If the partner site has not taken precautions, AT Internet can read all the cookies placed, and not just the cookies created by AT Internet.
-So let's look at the cookies sent by your browser to AT Internet via the domain c0011.boursorama.com :
+And yet, as we have already seen in the case of Criteo and as Aeris explained earlier, they are considerable.
+If the partner site has not taken precautions, AT Internet can read every cookie that has been placed, and not just the cookies created by AT Internet.
+So let's look at the cookies sent by your browser to AT Internet via the domain c0011.boursorama.com:

-Thus AT Internet has access to all cookies placed on the domain name boursorama.com, including cookies that allow you to stay connected...
-Let's check if a user recovering the value of these cookies can usurp your Boursorama Banque account:
+Thus AT Internet has access to all cookies placed on the domain name boursorama.com, including the cookies that keep you logged in...
+Let's check whether someone who obtains the value of these cookies can hijack your Boursorama Banque account:

 - Disable your adblocker.